Blekingegade Gang: Criminal activities

-PFLP Intelligence chief Marwan El-Fahoum had been assigned KA's new primary PFLP contact in May 1979.
-On October 9, 1979, Jens Holger Jensen and Niels Jørgensen faked a trip to the US to go underground for a year.
-Six days later nameless wanted-posters for "person 1" and "person 2" were secretly circulated to Danish Police and maybe some foreign agencies.
-On July 7, 1980, the gang allegedly kidnapped a bank manager and his family in their own home and tried to get access to the bank vault.
-It failed and the family was released.
-The gang still denies involvement in this crime and the charges were dropped before trial.
-During a stakeout near Aarhus, Denmark on September 15, 1980, a runaway lorry crashed head first into their stakeout van killing Jens Holger Jensen instantly, while Niels Jørgensen had briefly stepped outside the van.
-Niels Jørgensen pretended he was never there and later presented himself as next of kin to take possession of various items from the scene.
-Peter Døllner was arrested on March 19, 1981, for using a fake drivers license in an assumed name to collect the proceeds from selling another stakeout van.
-The punishment was just a fine.
+PFLP Intelligence chief Marwan El-Fahoum had been assigned as KA's new primary PFLP contact in May 1979.
+On October 9, 1979, Jensen and Jørgensen faked a trip to the US to go underground for a year.
+Six days later nameless wanted posters for "person 1" and "person 2" were secretly circulated to Danish Police and possibly to some foreign agencies.
+On July 7, 1980, the gang allegedly kidnapped a bank manager and his family in their own home and tried to get access to the bank vault, but the plan failed and the family was released.
+The gang denies involvement and the charges were dropped before going to trial.